 Palate has tart yellow apple, caramel sauce, saturated oak board, honey, water chestnuts, tart peach jam, Jasmine flowers, with medium acidity and intense finish, lightly drying, very powerful.

 If you don’t want to think about this wine, no problem, you’ll have fun.
 If you do there’s a lot to cogitate on.
 The Animaniacs of wine.
 It has complexity (intriguing watermelon/river stone/candied watermelon/underripe strawberry/strawberry leaf) but also is just so pleasant in a way that I think: oh a non-wine snob would adore this too.
 Bubs are plush albeit don’t last so long as I might yearn for but then is that what I got for pouring into a syrah glass?
-You tell me Riedel lovers. — a year ago
+You tell me Riedel lovers. — 3 years ago

 13’ Roots Wine Company The Barrel Project Grenache.